mvermaes/centos-vmware-tools/README.md

 ## Overview
 This procedure installs the open source version of VMware Tools (open-vm-tools) and then compiles and installs the HGFS driver which allows use of VMware's native shared folder support.
 It is specifically for the official CentOS Vagrant boxes published at https://app.vagrantup.com/centos.

-## Known issues
-* These steps have only been tested with the versions of VMware and Vagrant mentioned below.

 ## Requirements
+* Most versions of VMware and Vagrant should work with these instructions.
+The latest version of the Vagrant VMware plugin should always be used.

+### Tested versions (MacOS)
-* Latest version of VMware Fusion Pro or Workstation Pro.
-Last tested on:
+* VMware Fusion Pro 10.0.1
-  * Fusion Pro 8.5.8
+* Vagrant 2.0.1
+* Vagrant VMware plugin 5.0.4
+* CentOS Vagrant box 1710.01

+### Tested versions (Windows)
-  * Workstation Pro 12.5.7
+* VMware Workstation Pro 12.5.7
-* Latest version of Vagrant and Vagrant VMware plugin.
-Last tested on:
 * Vagrant 2.0.0
 * Vagrant VMware plugin 4.0.24
+* CentOS Vagrant box 1708.01

 ## Host preparation
 * Copy the VMware Tools installer from the VMware application folder to the guest.
 The default locations for the installer are: